 March 1, 2021 - Novavax, Inc. announced that they continue to advance the NanoFlu program, including exploring a combined NanoFlu/NVX-CoV2373 vaccine that could be used in a post-pandemic setting.

 November 9, 2020 - Novavax, Inc. announced updates to its leadership team, including the appointment of Gregory F. Covino as Executive Vice President and Chief Financial Officer.
-Executive Vice President John Trizzino, who previously served as CFO, will become the Chief Commercial Officer while continuing in his role as Chief Business Officer.
+Executive Vice President John Trizzino, who previously served as CFO, will become the Chief Commercial Officer while continuing as Chief Business Officer.